Social Media Guide

 Clinical trial (study) recruitment

-Use of social media platforms for clinical trial recruitment must be reviewed by the WUSM Institutional Review Board (IRB).
-Proposals for use of social media platforms for this purpose should be submitted to the WUSM IRB by the principal investigator during the normal protocol submission process.
+Use of social media platforms for clinical trial recruitment must be reviewed by the WashU Medicine Institutional Review Board (IRB).
+Proposals for use of social media platforms for this purpose should be submitted to the WashU Medicine IRB by the principal investigator during the normal protocol submission process.

 Institutional endorsements not permitted

-The University does not permit explicit or implied use of the University’s or School of Medicine’s names, trademarks, logos or images – including pictures of campus buildings – to endorse any product or service without approval by University Marketing & Communications or WashU Medicine Marketing & Communications.
+The University does not permit explicit or implied use of the University’s or WashU Medicine’s names, trademarks, logos or images – including pictures of campus buildings – to endorse any product or service without approval by University Marketing & Communications or WashU Medicine Marketing & Communications.

 Disclosure of conflict of interest

-All official social media initiatives related to clinical or health care topics, clinical study recruitment, and/or involving representatives from the clinical practices of WUSM shall include in-line text links to the Conflict of Interest in Clinical Care – Policy and Consulting Agreements Guidelines.
+All official social media initiatives related to clinical or health care topics, clinical study recruitment, and/or involving representatives from the clinical practices of WashU Medicine shall include in-line text links to the Conflict of Interest in Clinical Care – Policy and Consulting Agreements Guidelines.

 Setting up Facebook Groups

-Many partners at the School of Medicine will benefit from creating a Facebook group rather than a Facebook page.
+Many partners at WashU Medicine will benefit from creating a Facebook group rather than a Facebook page.

 To set up a Facebook Group: